-- A. Class Attendance and Required Curricular Related Activities.

-Success of students in the professional occupational therapy program is highly dependent on active and consistent participation.
+- A. Class Attendance and Required Curricular Related Activities: Success of students in the professional occupational therapy program is highly dependent on active and consistent participation.
 Students are expected to attend ALL classes and required curricular activities, arrive early, and dress in appropriate attire as described in the Dress Code Policy. (i.e., in lab, be in lab clothes at the start of class).
 Promptness is also expected following breaks within a class period.
 Absence from, or tardiness to, educational activities can negatively influence the academic success of the student and potentially, class group members. - B. Missing one class counts as an absence.
 If a student misses an entire day, it also counts as one absence.
-Please see extended illness directions for absences related to illness of more than one day. - 1.
-Notification of Absence and/or Tardiness: Students must contact the department staff by phone [Casper: 307-268-2613 / Grand Forks: 701-777-2209], and course instructor(s) by email to inform of absence and/or tardiness.
-The student advisor will be notified when three absences and/or tardiness have been recorded. - If a student does not report an absence and/or tardiness it is a violation of the OT Department Code of Conduct. - 2.
-Three absences and/or repeated tardiness in a single semester may be considered unprofessional behavior. - Three absences and/or repeated tardiness requires the student to initiate a meeting with their academic advisor.
-Advisor to discuss absence patterns.
-As appropriate, the
+Please see extended illness directions for absences related to illness of more than one day. - C. The OT Department does not approve or disapprove of absences.
+The OT Department guidelines provided encourage the student to carefully consider absences and the impact on their education. - D. Notification of Absence and/or Tardiness: Students must contact the department staff by phone [Casper: 307-268-2613 / Grand Forks: 701-777-2209], and course instructor(s) by email to inform of absence and/or tardiness.
+The student advisor will be notified when three absences and/or tardiness have been recorded. - If a student does not report an absence and/or tardiness it is a violation of the OT Department Code of Conduct. - Three absences and/or repeated tardiness regardless of reason requires the student to initiate a meeting with their academic advisor to discuss absences and support for success.
+As appropriate, the student will develop a plan to improve attendance.
+The meeting will be documented in the student's file.

-- student will develop a plan to improve attendance.
-The meeting will be documented in the student's file. - Four absences and/or repeated tardiness will result in a written communication from the department chair and placed in the student's file.
-The student must schedule a meeting with the advisor and department chair to discuss professional behavior concerns. - 3.
-Extended Absences (i.e., more than 3 consecutive absences): The student is required to prepare a written notification prior to the absence and submit it to the department chairperson.
+- Four absences and/or repeated tardiness will result in a written communication from the department chair in Grand Forks or the site coordinator in Casper and placed in the student's file.
+The student must schedule a meeting with the advisor and department chair in Grand Forks or the site coordinator in Casper to discuss professional behavior concerns. - Extended Absences (i.e., more than 3 consecutive absences): The student is required to prepare a written notification prior to the absence and submit it to the department chairperson.
 The request will be reviewed by the faculty as a whole and placed in the student's file.
-In case of an extended illness (i.e., more than 3 consecutive days), the students will submit written documentation from their medical provider and return to class. - 4.
-Responsibility for course content: It is the student's responsibility to acquire the information missed due to an absence.
+In case of an extended illness (i.e., more than 3 consecutive days), the students will submit written documentation from their medical provider and return to class. - Students are encouraged to participate in professional activities hosted by the University or professional conferences.
+Please note, if a student is gone for these events, the days of the conference or the class in which the event is occurring are considered professional leave.
+Students are responsible for following the absence notification process and should note professional leave and the name of the event.
+Students are responsible for getting notes and materials from peers.
+Please note recordings of class sessions will not occur and class will still be held per the course syllabus.
+If attendance at professional activities is required by the program, it will be noted on the course syllabi and will be in place of regularly scheduled class. - Responsibility for course content: It is the student's responsibility to acquire the information missed due to an absence.
 The student will be held responsible for all materials, notes, and course information presented in the course.
-To ensure the student's knowledge base, the instructor has the option to assign additional work for missed class time. - 5.
-Examination Make-up: - Please refer to exam policy.
+To ensure the student's knowledge base, the instructor has the option to assign additional work for missed class time. - Examination Make-up: - Please refer to the exam policy.